-Before you go canoeing, there are some important things you should know to keep yourself safe.
+Before you go canoeing or kayaking, there are some important things you should know to keep yourself safe.
 Here are some tips for keeping dry and steering clear of danger:

 GETTING INTO YOUR CANOE: